junction-labs/ezbake/README.md

 docker build --tag ezbake --file ./scripts/Dockerfile-develop --load .
 ```

-To run this container on a k8s cluster where you have full k8s administrative privilieges, the
+To run this container on a k8s cluster where you have full k8s administrative privileges, the
 following will install `ezbake` in a new namespace called 'junction':

 ```bash